Gavriil1/arcadegame/README.md

 ##  Features
 <!-- the last save -->
-The website comprises four pages and <NUMBER> functionalities.
+The website comprises three pages and number of  functionalities.

 ###  Logo and Navigation Bar